Colonial America (1750-ish)

 Juleps as a style of drink go back farther than we have reliable records, as far back as 15th-century Europe, where a “julep” was a flavored sugar syrup mixed with medication.
 In Colonial America, mint juleps were first made with brandy, then whiskey as word got down south and stuck in Kentucky.

-In an interview with Imbibe magazine, Chris McMillian, a fourth-generation bartender and local institution at New Orleans’ Bar UnCommon, says the Mint Julep began as a wake & bake drink “in Virginia, where servants would bring them on silver salvers while you were still in bed.
+In an interview with Imbibe magazine, Chris McMillian, a fourth-generation bartender and local institution at New Orleans’ Kingfish, says the Mint Julep began as a wake & bake drink “in Virginia, where servants would bring them on silver salvers while you were still in bed.
 You would consume two to three juleps before arising, to fortify you against the malaise that was supposed to occupy the ether and make people sick.”
 I can’t imagine drinking three of these at any time of day, much less in the morning – our southern forebears were certainly made of stronger stuff.
 There’s also a great video of McMillian demonstrating his julep technique and reciting the following lovely bit of prose as he goes along.
 You don’t need to be as entertaining when making this for friends, but it sure wouldn’t hurt.

 The Mint Julep